oliverbill/blogger/README.md

 User stories:

-As the Blog Administrator, I want to add new posts to the blog along with its timestamp and comments, so that other people can access and comment them through the web
+As the Blog Administrator, I want to add new posts through a form along with their timestamp and comments, so that other people can access them and comment them through the web

 As the Blog Administrator, I want to edit posts so that mistakes and new information can be added to them